 Our Therapeutic Interventions and Support

-- A therapeutic approach is at the centre of our ethos at Hopewell through our everyday work and support of our pupils but also through the specialist range of therapies that are offered to individual pupils, as well as through group interventions and extensive work with our parents and carers.
+- Therapy intervention and therapeutic approach is at the centre of our ethos at Hopewell through our everyday work and the support of our pupils but also through the specialist range of therapies that are offered to individual pupils, as well as through group interventions and extensive work with our parents and carers.